MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-wipefreespace.md

 author: coreyp-at-msft
 ms.author: coreyp
 manager: dongill
-ms.date: 10/12/2016
+ms.date: 10/16/2017
 ---

 # manage-bde: WipeFreeSpace

-> Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Wipes the free space on the volume removing any data fragments that may have existed in the space.
-Running this command on a volume that was encrypted using the “Used Space Only” encryption method provides the same level of protection as the “Full Volume Encryption” encryption method.
+Running this command on a volume that was encrypted using the “Used Space Only�? encryption method provides the same level of protection as the “Full Volume Encryption�? encryption method.
 For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax